INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: THE INSPIRE PROJECT

-Figure~\ref{fig:cutouts} shows $5\arcsec\times5\arcsec$ cutouts from the $r-$band KiDS images.
-The blue ellipse in each panel encloses half of the total light of the galaxies.
-The major (Ma) and minor (mi) axis radius of each ellipse are calculated from the circularised effective radii and the axis ratios\footnote{R$_{\text{Ma}}=$\Reff$/\sqrt{q}$, and R$_{\rm mi} =$R$_{\rm Ma}\times q$}.
-The galaxies appear all very small and compact on the sky, although in many cases hints of a disk-like structure can be seen.
-Unfortunately, since the resolution of KiDS images is comparable to the sizes of the \INSPIRE\ galaxies, it is impossible to obtain a detialed morphological classification.
+Figure~\ref{fig:cutouts} shows $6\arcsec\times6\arcsec$ cutouts obtained combining the $g$, $r$ and $i$ bands from KiDS images.
+We note that the astrometry is not perfect in few cases.
+We have thus realigned the galaxy centers by fitting them with a Gaussian.
+The galaxies appear all very small and compact on the sky, although in many cases hints of a flattened edge on structure can be seen\footnote{In the particular case of J1026+0033, a second galaxy can be seen in the field of view.
+However, we stress that this object does not fit into the X-Shooter slit and hence does not influence the results presented in this paper.}.
+Unfortunately, since the point-spread funtion of KiDS images is comparable to the sizes of the \INSPIRE\ galaxies, it is impossible to obtain a detailed morphological classification.
+Obtaining photometric data with better spatial sampling and higher resolution, either via AO supported imaging or from space, is the only way to infer more precise structural parameters for these ultra-compact galaxies.